 Your pet will be examined by a veterinarian in the morning to make sure he/she appear to be in good health.
 Our doctors reserve the right to cancel a surgery if we think your pet is not a good anesthesia candidate and needs to be seen by your local veterinarian for an existing health problem.

 Shortly after examination, your pet will be sedated and anesthetized for the procedure.
 We use a combination of drugs that produces excellent pain management with minimal stress to the patient.
 When your pet is asleep, we administer oxygen and additional gas anesthesia.
 The surgery is short, varying from 5 minutes for a cat neuter to 20 minutes for a large dog spay.
 At the end of the procedure, your pet will receive a tattoo.
 This will ensure that if your pet is ever lost and found by somebody else, they know without a doubt that your pet was already spayed or neutered.
 This is required.
 We are adhering to a national standard of care that is supported by organizations like the ASPCA, the Humane Alliance, and the Association of Shelter Veterinarians.
 As your pet recovers from anesthesia, more pain medication will be administered and your pet will be watched closely for the duration of recovery.
-The anesthesia we use does wear off quickly; you can expect that your pet will be able to walk around by the time he/she goes home.
+The anesthesia we use does wear off quickly; you can expect that your pet will be able to walking by the time he/she goes home.

 The afternoon pick up:

 A spay or neuter is a common surgery, but it is still general anesthesia and major surgery.
 Your pet may be lethargic, have a poor appetite, and/or appear anxious.
 The most important thing is to let your pet rest and realize that these effects are temporary.
 You may offer your pet a small meal and water.
 If your pet is not hungry, it is no cause for concern that night unless you have a young puppy or kitten.
 Please advise small children not to bother your pet; they are still recovering!
 We recommend shredded newspaper litter for all cat neuters for 24 hours.
 All dogs will go home with an e-collar to help prevent self-trauma to the incision.
-This cost of the collar is included with surgery, but you may purchase a soft collar for $30, which might be a better option for your pet.
+The cost of the collar is included with surgery, but you may purchase a soft collar for $30, which might be a better option for your pet.
 You will be given thorough discharge instructions when you pick up your loved one.
 Our staff is always happy to answer any questions you may have.

 If you or your pet have any special needs, please contact us ahead of time to tell us how we can better accomodate you.